soierr/sniffer-demo/README.md

 1. Gathering source IP and packets count, saving it in key-value data structure based on implemented reb-black tree
    <br/>Packet capturing performed with help of pcap library

-2. Saving gathered data to file
+2. Saving data data structure to file
    <br/>Data serialized/deserialized with help of protobuf protocol, particularly protobuf-c

 3. Packets capturing from proper source IP